LEWES CROWN COURT

 JUDGE HAYWARD:

-We did not hear evidence about the nature of those complaints or the extent
+We did not hear evidence about the nature of those complaints or the extent of them,

 or what the complaints were.
-We know that Mr. Kean visited the Days and we
+We know that Mr. Kean visited the Days and we know

 that following those visits this Notice was served.
-What we did not hear
+What we did not hear any evidence

 about was the nature or accuracy of the complaints.